galinir6/project_library/readme.md

 # Library Management System

 This is my Library Management System implemented using Flask, SQLAlchemy, and JWT for authentication , with html and js connecting to the server with axios.
-The system allows users to manage books, customers and loans.
+The system allows you to manage books, customers and loans.

 ## Features